NGeniusGaming/ngenius-api/README.md

 # NGenius API
 > An API for handling data with the ngenius-teamview application!

+## Requirements

+This project requires:
+- Java 11 (Any jdk will do!)
+- Docker (If you want to build an image locally.)

 ## Running

 To run this application, you'll need to provide some Twitch credentials!